-- We have installed barriers where workers can't keep physically distant from co-workers, customers, or others. - We have included barrier cleaning in our cleaning protocols. - We have installed the barriers so they don't introduce other risks to workers (e.g., barriers installed inside a vehicle don't affect the safe operation of the vehicle).
+Secor nd level protection (engineering): Barriers and partitions We have installed barriers where workers can't keep physically distant from co-workers, customers, or others.
+We have included barrier cleaning in our cleaning protocols.
+We have installed the barriers so they don't introduce other risks to workers (e.g., barriers installed inside a vehicle don't affect the safe operation of the vehicle).
+Meas ures in place

-Third level protection (administrative): Rules and guidelines

-We have identified rules and guidelines for how workers should conduct themselves.
+Third I evel protection (administrative): Rules and guidelines We have identified rules and guidelines for how workers should conduct themselves.
 We have clearly communicated these rules and guidelines to workers through a combination of training and signage.
+Measures in place

-Fourth level protection: Using masks (optional measure in addition to other control measures)

-We have reviewed the information on selecting and using masks and instructions on how to use a mask.

-We understand the limitations of masks to protect the wearer from respiratory droplets.
+Fourth level protection: Using masks (optional measure in addition to other control measures) ☐ We have reviewed the information on selecting and using masks and instructions on how to use a mask. ☐ We understand the limitations of masks to protect the wearer from respiratory droplets.
 We understand that masks should only be considered when other control measures cannot be implemented.
 We have trained workers in the proper use of masks.
+Measures in place